|Major Groups > Puffballs > Calvatia booniana|

 This western Goliath is common in the Rocky Mountains, where it can be found in near-desert conditions at low elevation or higher up, in subalpine meadows.
 It can reach sizes of over 60 cm across, and features a surface that is prominently sculpted with large polygonal warts.

-The largest fairy ring I've ever seen was created by Calvatia booniana; enlarge the fourth illustration to get a sense of the ring's size.
+The largest fairy ring I've ever seen was created by Calvatia booniana; enlarge the fifth illustration to get a sense of the ring's size.
 The darker grass represents the arc of the ring, the contours of which could be seen continuing the ring on the other side of the creek in the photo.

 Calvatia polygonia is a similar western species that features prominently ornamented spores and smaller dimensions (fruiting bodies measure 8–16 cm across).
 Calvatia gigantea is eastern North America's equivalent mammoth; it has a smooth surface.